 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 The U.K. is full of incredible destinations for a memorable solo vacation.
 There are historic sights, bustling cities and plenty of adventures awaiting you, but where should you start?
-Check out some of the best places for solo travelers to begin planning your next big trip.
+Check out some of the best places to solo travel in the U.K.

 Numerous adventures await in Norfolk.
 It’s home to the Sandringham Estate castle, which is home to the royal family and offers tours when they aren’t in residence.
 The countryside county also has quiet beaches, museums, piers and rentable estates.
 All you have to do is catch a train out of London and ride for around three hours to reach your destination.